 After the fitting the student who was fitted will transfer the corrections to her drafted skirt pattern.
 Having a straight skirt pattern that fits enables a student to draft many skirt styles from the straight skirt pattern.
 All styles will fit.

 The diagrams and charts in the book address all fit differences, including asymmetrical fit, as shown in the above diagram.

-Students use Drafting & Fitting Skirts and Pants companion book, Sewing Pants and Skirts to complete their projects at home.
 Each book contains over 300 pages of step-by-step diagrammed information, as done by the top industrial professionals.
-Both books were extensively edited and upgraded over the last year.
-They were tested in the pant class that ran this past fall of 2013.
+Both books have been extensively edited and tested.

 Included in the courses is information on how to deal with matching stripes and plaids.
 In the above photo the cut right pant is now being used to cut the left pant to match.
 This procedure eliminates the need to match at the side seam and also produces pants that match.
 Paulette used this procedure to produce her striped pants.

 All procedures are demonstrated as many times as needed for students to learn the work.
 All procedures are hands-on.
 All procedures are as done in high-end designing departments.

 Enrollment is limited.
 Please ensure your place in the class by calling 215 884 7065 or e-mailing.

 Tweets by LaurelHoffmann1